MiguelUbeda/mio-front/README.md

 ## Build

-Run `http-server dist/my-app/ --gzip --proxy http://localhost:8080?` to deploy the build on http://localhost:8080.
+Run `ng serve` to deploy the build locally on http://localhost:4200.

 ## Using the application

 ### Registration:
-If you don't have an account, click on "Register" within the form.
-Fill out the new form with your user information and save it.
+If you don't have an account, click on "Register" or "Register with Google" within the form.
+Fill out the new form with your user information, or you gmail account and save it.
 You will be redirected to the authentication page.

 ### Authentication:
-Enter your user information and you will be redirected to the RSS/ATOM Sources page (From now on you will get data by using JWT token from local storage).
+Enter your user information and you will be redirected to the Users management page.
+Here you can edit the Users data and delete them.
+(From now on you will get data by using JWT token from local storage).
+Afterwards, you can come here by clicking on the Home button.

+### Profile:
+Once you are logged, you can click on the Profile button in the navigation menu, so you can take a look on your personal data or edit it.

 ### Logout:
-When you're ready to log out, click on the "Logout" button in the navigation menu.
+When you're ready to log out, click on the Logout button in the navigation menu.
 You will be logged out of your account and redirected to the login page.